09|2023

 Injection

-So when you’re giving these injections, they are subcu injections, meaning they need to stay in the fatty tissue.
+So when you’re giving these injections, they are subcutaneous (SQ) injections, meaning they need to stay in the fatty tissue.
 Most people do them in the abdomen, about two inches away from the belly button.
 Rotate sites.
-If you’re having someone else do it, they can use the back part of your arm here or you can give it in the leg.
+If you’re having someone else do it, they can use the back part of your arm or you can give it in the leg.
 You just need to be sure that you’re staying in the subcutaneous tissue and you’re not getting into the muscle tissue.

-This medication is meant to work in the subcu.
+This medication is meant to work in the SQ.
 If you get it into the muscle, it won’t be as effective.
 Once you’ve picked your spot, you’re going to take your alcohol pad and you’re going to clean off the spot that you’re going to inject.

-We are going to uncap our needle here and, if you’re doing this on yourself, you’re going to kind of pinch up a little bit of skin in between your fingers.
+We are going to uncap our needle and, if you’re doing this on yourself, you’re going to kind of pinch up a little bit of skin in between your fingers.
 And when you do this, it needs to go straight in.
 You don’t tilt it at any angle because of how small these needles are.
 It needs to go directly into the skin.

 Also, as you’re pushing the needle in, don’t have your finger on the plunger because you could accidentally push the medication in before the needle is all the way in.
-So you’re going to push the needle straight in.
+So, you’re going to push the needle straight in.
 If you have two hands and can do it, you can stabilize the needle with one hand or you can just move your finger back and push all the medication in at a slow, steady rate.

 Give it a second or two to make sure all the medicine came out and then pull straight back out.
 This needle is then ready to be disposed of in a proper sharps container.
-Typically, we do not recommend recapping now because this has actually been inside someone and so it could have some blood and stuff on it.
+Typically, we do not recommend recapping now because this has actually been inside someone and so it could have some blood and body fluids on it.

 Conclusion